 Utility Bills in Chapter 13 Bankruptcy

 Chapter 13 bankruptcy offers a repayment plan to those who file and qualify.
 Over the Chapter 13 period, your debts are reorganized and placed into an approved repayment over a long period of time.
-Like other bankruptcies, your utility bills may be included as part of your nonpriority, unsecured debts that will be repaid over a set period of time.
+Like other bankruptcies, your utility bills may be included as part of your nonpriority, unsecured debts that will be repaid over a set period of time via a payment plan.

 Worried your utilities will be shut off?
 Call us today

 John Dunlap is an experienced attorney that has dealt with many bankruptcy cases.
-If you want to discuss your bankruptcy case and how it impacts your utility bills, call for a free 30 minute session.
+If you want to discuss your bankruptcy filing and how it impacts your utility bills, call for a free 30 minute session